China National Highway 102

 China National Highway 102 is a major trunk route connecting Beijing to Fuyuan, Heilongjiang.
 In Beijing it is known as Jingfu Road (京抚路), after the two cities' names, for connecting Beijing to Fuyuan.

 It leaves Beijing as the Jingtong Expressway and Tongzhou–Yanjiao Expressway into Hebei Province (they are rare occurrences that sections of National Highways are built to National Expressway standards).
 It then runs alongside the Beijing–Shenyang Expressway along the coast until Shenyang, Liaoning, and then along the Shenyang–Harbin Expressway until Harbin.

 China National Highway 102 was 1297 km in length.
 It runs through the provinces of Hebei, Liaoning, Jilin and Heilongjiang.
-It connects major cities of Qinhuangdao, Shenyang, Changchun and Harbin.
-In 2013, under a new 2013-2030 plan by NDRC&MoT, the G102 has been extended to Fuyuan.
+It connects the major cities of Qinhuangdao, Shenyang, Changchun and Harbin.
+In 2013, under a new 2013-2030 plan by NDRC and MoT, the G102 was extended to Fuyuan.